• Skip to main content

 Milk

 Milk is cheap at just over two dollars a gallon here.
-However, the milk needs to be used sparingly and as a supplement instead of a staple.
+However, the family must use the milk sparingly and as a supplement instead of a staple.
 One small glass of milk a day is plenty to drink.
 You should use the rest for cooking, baking, and cereals.

 Sour cream